Apple Distinguished School

 “Our strong college prep curriculum is complimented by the 21st Century technology initiative we started in 2010, after long hours of research and study to determine how to implement a program that would best serve our students," remarked Head of School, Dr. Larry McLemore.
 "The most up-to-date technology tools are integrated into our curriculum, across all grade levels, K-12.
 The tools have changed the classroom dynamic, making learning a more student-centered activity.
 We know we’re preparing our graduates for success in college, and life.“

-All Saint James fifth grade students and middle school students receive iPads and high school students receive MacBook Airs.
+All Saint James fifth grade students, middle school students, and high school students receive iPads.
 In the early grades, Saint James pre-school and elementary students have ready access to iPod Touches, iPads, and MacBooks.

 “Using the Apple products in class has just been wonderful,” says seventh grade science teacher Heather Chinoski.
 “It keeps the students engaged in what they’re learning….through discovery, through inquiry, we’re teaching them to be lifelong learners, engaged in their own learning process.
 That’s what every teacher wants.”